ONE COOL EARTH

 • Lesson extension activities to bridge garden education to in-classroom learning

-• Facilitation of two community focused Garden workday per year
+• Facilitation of two community-focused Garden Workdays per year

-A Garden Educator spends 10 hours every other week devoted to your school.
+A Garden Educator spends 1 day per week dedicated to your school.
 They provide:

-• Monthly Garden newsletter for the school community
+• Monthly Garden newsletters for the school community

 • Partnership with PTA/PTO to ensure that school needs are met